Newspapers: Daily Mirror - Language and Representations

 3) What is the 'pug' or smaller celebrity story on the front cover?
 Why might it appeal to Daily Mirror readers?

-The smaller Celebrity story on the front cover is about Paula Rennells who is the ex-CEO of Fujitsu, this might appeal to Daily Mirror readers as it puts a face to a name for one of the perpetrators of the scandal.
+The smaller Celebrity story on the front cover is about Paula Vennells who is the ex-CEO of Fujitsu, this might appeal to Daily Mirror readers as it puts a face to a name for one of the perpetrators of the scandal.

 4) Why is the choice of news stories, content and page design on the Mirror CSP front page typical of a tabloid newspaper?